Arvato-Systems/t9t/docs/Adding-a-new-DTO.md

     ```
    This method should be added inside the class annotated with `@AutoResolver42`.
 The method body remains empty as the actual implementation is generated.

+   **Important:** The annotations `@AllCanAccessGlobalTenant` and `@GlobalTenantCanAccessAll` are normally **NOT** used.
+These annotations should only be added if explicitly specified by the requester.
+If the requirement specifies their use:
-   Optionally, if the entity can be accessed globally (e.g., configuration data), add the `@AllCanAccessGlobalTenant` annotation:
+   - Use `@AllCanAccessGlobalTenant` if the entity can be accessed globally (e.g., configuration data accessible by all tenants):
     ```
     @AllCanAccessGlobalTenant
     def ExampleEntity getExampleEntity(ExampleRef ref) {}
     ```
-   Or if the global tenant should have access to all tenant's data, use `@GlobalTenantCanAccessAll`:
+   - Use `@GlobalTenantCanAccessAll` if the global tenant should have access to all tenant's data:
     ```
     @GlobalTenantCanAccessAll
     def ExampleEntity getExampleEntity(ExampleRef ref) {}